-- Conduct damage assessments of residential, commercial and public structures (other than roads and bridges), and participate with state and/or federal personnel as needed. - Designate an individual to serve as its Agency Damage Assessment Coordinator.
+- Provide staff, in coordination with the Assessor's Office, to serve as members of the Damage Assessment Teams, if stood up. - Conduct damage assessments of residential, commercial and public structures (other than roads and bridges) and participate with state and/or federal personnel as needed. - Ensure personnel on the damage assessment team have the appropriate personal protective equipment for the specific hazards for the disaster. - Designate an individual to serve as its Agency Damage Assessment Coordinator.
 This person will be responsible for all record keeping; maintaining a duty roster; coordinating damage assessment with the Damage Assessment Team Leader; and ensuring that codes are enforced.
 The Agency Damage Assessment Coordinator will consolidate the information received at each phase of the damage assessment and report the results to the EOC Damage Assessment Team Leader as they are developed; and - Appoint and maintain a roster of primary/alternate disaster assessment personnel from the Building Department. - Function as the lead agency for building inspection activities, as appropriate.